 A Streak of Gray

-if it's a streak of gray, you don't wash it away.
+A streak of gray, but don't wash it away.

-A gray hairstreak foraging in sedum.
+Close-up of a gray hairstreak.
 (Photo by Kathy Keatley Garvey)